AIAUSA/goaia-home/_events/Basketball/hbcu.md

     content: |-
       * Cazzie Russell - 1966 College Player of the Year, Three Time All-American- U of Michigan, 1st player taken in NBA Draft, NBA All-Star, NBA Champions New Your Kicks 1970.
 Long time Coach.
       * Clark Kellogg - Ohio State All Big Ten and MVP, 1982 drafted in the 1st round by the Indiana Pacers, NBA All-Rookie Team averaging 20 and 10 his rookie year.
 Knee injury took him out of the NBA.
 Received the Coach Wooden "Keys to Life" Award 2003
-      * Tom Sneed - Over 30 years in the Oil and Gas industry, former V.P. with Marathon Oil Corporation.
+      * Thom Snead - Over 30 years in the Oil and Gas industry, former V.P. with Marathon Oil Corporation.
 He is a member of the Executive Leadership Committee a prestigious team of current and former Fortune 500 Senior Corporate African American American Executives.
       * Lionel Hollins - 1975 All-American Arizona State, 1976 NBA All-Rookie Team, 1978-79 NBA All-Defensive Team, 1978 NBA All-Star, 1977 NBA Champion Portland Trailblazers.
 Head Coach for Vancouver Grizzlies, Memphis Grizzlies and Brooklyn Nets, took his teams to the NBA Play Offs 4 times
       * Others TBA
 - template: one-column